Tornadoes of 1996: July 19

 The tornado then tracked into Clearfield County, causing tree damage.
 The tornado then crossed Five Points into Cambria County across Glendale Lake in Prince Gallitzin State Park before ending 2 miles east of Frugality near the Blair County border, about 30 miles from its starting point.
 The storm damaged several mobile homes and farms in Five Points, picked a boat out the water on Glendale Lake and felled many trees in the park.
 A herringbone tree pattern was noted along with suction vortex damage to crops.

 Around 11:00 AM, another F2 tornado touched down 2 miles east of Colver in Cambria County and tracked 6 miles southeast before ending 1 mile west of Loretto.
 The path width was 100 yard wide.
 Two homes and a barn were destroyed, several roofs and a second barn were also damaged.
 A central suction vortex was visible in crop damage.

 At about the same time the tornado mentioned above formed, an F1 tornado touched down 2 miles northeast of Altoona in Blair County on Brush Mountain.
 This tornado moved southeast, taking down a swath of trees and caused and causing minor damage to homes along a 1.5 mile path near Sickles Corner.
 The path width was up to .5 miles wide.

 Several other tornadoes touched down across Pennsylvania, Maryland, and several other states later in the day.
 A total of 20 tornadoes touched down, injuring nine.

 August

 There were 72 tornadoes confirmed in the US in August.

 September

 There were 101 tornadoes confirmed in the US in September.

+September 11–13 (Spain)

+A medicane spawned six tornadoes across the Balearic Islands.
+Damage information about these tornadoes are unknown.
+The tornadoes were spawned by an interaction between a northeastward-drifting trough, the medicane, and the large-scale that permitted the formation of tornadoes within thunderstorms generated by the cyclone after making landfall, which was deemed as highly unusual.